monolithpl/frequency-count-benchmark/README.md

 ### wouldbe contenders
 - [highway](https://github.com/tkengo/highway) - doesn't have a count option

-### the never-ending argument
-Benchmarks are always hotly contested.
-Your mileage may vary.
-However, some conclusions come to mind:
-- benchmarks published by creators of the respective utilities - [sift](https://sift-tool.org/performance), [ag](https://github.com/ggreer/the_silver_searcher), [pt](https://github.com/monochromegane/the_platinum_searcher) and others - unsurprisingly have them beat every other solution. unfortunately, their claims do not stack up in this real use case scenario.
-- the fastest tool is the one that humbly doesn't advertise much - grep!
-- but a ***lot*** depends on how grep is compiled
-- x64 is not necessarily faster than x32

 For a lengthy discussion, see:
 * [Hacker News - Sift: Grep on steroids (sift-tool.org)](https://news.ycombinator.com/item?id=10509802)